Kern County Lyft Accident Lawyers

 Similar to car crashes, an accident involving Lyft may result in the following injuries:

-- Head And Brain Injuries — Victims who hit their heads may sustain skull fractures, concussions, or traumatic brain injuries (TBIs), often requiring extensive treatment and lifelong care.
+- Head and Brain Injuries — Victims who hit their heads may sustain skull fractures, concussions, or traumatic brain injuries (TBIs), often requiring extensive treatment and lifelong care.

 - Spinal Cord Injuries — Ruptured discs and shattered vertebrae can result from Lyft accidents.
 High-impact collisions may harm the spinal cord, causing mobility issues or paralysis.